Skip to main content

 2. Register customer profile

 After you get a payment method token (either newly created or retrieved from existing saved payment methods), register the customer profile in your PayPal billing system.
-Use a valid access token and send a POST request to /v1/commerce/billing/customers with all required request parameters.
+Use a valid access token and make a POST call to the /v1/commerce/billing/customers endpoint with all required request parameters.
 On successful customer creation, PayPal returns the customer ID you entered in external_id.

 curl -X POST 'https://api-m.sandbox.paypal.com/v1/commerce/billing/customers' \